Echinopsis chamaecereus 'Lutea'

 Peanut Cactus needs a well-draining potting mix.
 Water the plant thoroughly until water comes through the pot's holes, and let the soil dry at least halfway down the pot before watering again.
 In winter, decrease or withhold water.
 The plant will look shriveled and stems can take on a reddish tinge, but the Peanut Cactus will plump up again and return to its normal color in spring.

-This cactus grows well in hanging baskets or shallower, 4-inch (10 cm) nursery containers, because it is shallow-rooted.
+This cactus grows well in hanging baskets or shallower, 4-inch (10 cm) nursery containers because it is shallow-rooted.
 Hybrids can take deeper pots.
 It is difficult to transplant older clumps of Peanut Cactus because the stems break apart so easily.
 Fertilize the cactus once a year during the growing season using a balanced fertilizer at half the recommended strength.
-In areas with hot, dry summers, grow Peanut Cactus in areas that get partial shade.
+In areas with hot, dry summers, grow Peanut Cactus in areas with partial shade.
 In areas with cool summers or temperate climates, grow it in full sun.

 - Back to genus Echinopsis